alantech/alanlang-docs/docs/tutorial.md

 !!! note

     `int` and `float` are currently actually `i64` and `f64`.
-It is planned to have automatic coercion of the integer and float syntactic constructs into the "best" int and float type as determined by type inference, but this has not yet been done and they are always automatically coerced to their 64-bit representations, and the user must explicitly cast to a smaller type if desired.
+It is planned to have automatic coercion of the integer and float syntactic constructs into the "best" int and float type as determined by type inference, but this has not yet been done.
+They are always automatically coerced to their 64-bit representations and the user must explicitly cast to a smaller type if desired.

 ### Integers